Daltonic/sia_people_learn_frontend/README.md

 ## Services

-The frontend of PeopleLearn consumes various backend services to provide a comprehensive learning experience.
+The frontend of People Learn consumes various backend services to provide a comprehensive learning experience.
 These services include:

 - `createPost`: Creates a new post.
 - `updatePost`: Updates an existing post.